News & Trending Travel News

 A small site packed with outdoor fun, Hawk Springs is great for swimming, boating, fishing, and more.

-The area is also equipped with two dozen primitive campsites, picnic areas, fire rings, a boat launching ramp, a playground, and facilities for those camping out.
+The area also has two dozen primitive campsites, picnic areas, fire rings, a boat launching ramp, a playground, and facilities for camping.

 Bottom line